Iowa vs. Seton Hall College Basketball Predictions & Picks - November 24

 Iowa Performance Insights

+- The Hawkeyes rank 53rd in college basketball by averaging 103.2 points per 100 possessions on offense, and defensively are 169th in college basketball, allowing 87.7 points per 100 possessions.

-- Iowa has won the turnover battle on average this season, committing eight per game (seventh in college basketball) while forcing 14 (89th in college basketball).
+- Iowa has committed 8.0 turnovers per game (seventh in college basketball action), 6.0 fewer than the 14.0 it forces on average (89th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.